The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Loop weight Lg

+where $\psi_{\pi_0}$ appearing on the left hand side depends on $L+2$ arguments and is the $\pi_0$ component of the ground state on the strip with $L+2$ sites while $\psi_{\pi_0}$ on the right and side depends on $L$ arguments and is the $\pi_0$ component of the ground state on the strip with $L$ sites.
+Plugging here the explicit form of $\psi_{\pi_0}$ we find that the choice

-satisfies the eq.(\ref{mubqKZ3}) with $i=1$, provided we choose appropriately the constant $\psi_{\pi_0}^*$.
+satisfies (\ref{mubqKZ3}) with $i=1$, provided we choose appropriately the constant $\psi_{\pi_0}^*$.
 Although we computed (\ref{factor}) for $i=1$, it is also true for $i>1$.
-One can see that by looking at this recurrence relation for the special case of the component which has all $n_i=0$.
+One can easily see this by combining this recurrence relation with the $q$KZ equation.